d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 ## Asynchronous Scheduler

 First, we define the number of workers that evaluate trials concurrently.
-Since we will use the local back-end of Syne Tune, we need to make sure to choose an instance on which (at least) this number of training processes can run in parallel.
+Since we will use the local back-end (i.e each trial is run in a separat python process on the same instance) of Syne Tune, we need to make sure to choose an instance on which (at least) this number of training processes can run in parallel.
 We also need to select a stopping criterion for our experiment and point to our training script.